-Earlier this year AM:PM PR colleague Bill MacKenzie traveled from Los Angeles to Boston (and places in between) on a cross-country bicycle adventure, fulfilling a childhood dream.
+Earlier this year AM:PM PR colleague Bill MacKenzie traveled from Los Angeles to Boston (and places in between) on a cross-country bike trip, fulfilling a childhood dream.
 This week he was featured in a Hillsboro Tribune article and we have reprinted the article here with permission, along with a couple of photos from Bill’s ride.

 * * *

 Bill MacKenzie is finally home in Oregon after what he characterized as “a grueling, but fun, 3,459-mile bicycle ride from Los Angeles to Boston.”

 As he relaxed and savored his recently completed cross-country bike journey, MacKenzie — who worked for 15 years in Hillsboro as Intel’s communications manager in Oregon — said he well knows the United States is a very big country.